chainstacklabs/learn-an-enterprise-blockchain-protocol/README.md

 There are many caveats and obstacles to go from zero to a smart contract deployed on a running enterprise blockchain network.
 To get there, one has to be a jack of all trades with intimate knowledge of a blockchain protocol, the protocol consensus, deployment orchestration, the toolchain and so on.

 To walk someone through the entire journey—whether familiar with software development in general or a specific protocol, or someone just starting their blockchain journey—is a daunting task.
+Hence, the walkthroughs rely on the infrastructure deployed with [Chainstack](https://chainstack.com/).

+## Environment setup

+You only need a [Chainstack account](https://console.chainstack.com/) to start with.

+The rest of the instructions specific to the protocol are in the README files of the respective protocol and language directories.

+## Contributing